stevezhangzA/pb_ppo/README.md

-# pb_ppo
+# About
-This is the official codebase of Pb-PPO
+This is the official codebase of A dynamical clipping approach with task feedback for Proximal Policy Optimization[url]([https://markdown.com.cn](https://arxiv.org/abs/2312.07624))

-# running examples
+## running examples

+## Citations (our lastest version arxiv will be released below)

 *If you utilize our codebase, please cite below:*
 ```c